Request Program Information: Undergraduate

 Youth and family ministries students gain tools to develop a ministry of theory and practice to apply in future church leadership roles.

-This program offers the following areas of study: Church and Pastoral Ministries Practices, Intercultural Christian Ministries, Ministry in Urban and Social Service Contexts, Sports Ministry, and Youth Outreach and Discipleship.
+This program offers the following areas of study: Church and Pastoral Ministries Practices, Intercultural Christian Ministries, and Ministry in Urban and Social Service Contexts.